 Good nutrition and proper beard care can help increase beard growth over-time.

-There isn't anything that can help you grow a thicker beard.
+There isn't anything that can help you grow a thicker beard overnight.
 Your genetics decide whether you will grow a thick or thin beard I'm afraid.
 A good beard balm can help your beard look fuller.

 Why Is My Beard So Itchy As It Grows?

-There are a few reasons why this may be happening.
+There are a few reasons why you may be suffering facial hair itching.

 Your Facial Hair Tips: